 Cellular: Decent signal for both ATT/Consumer Cellular and Verizon.

-TV: Received 7 stations over the air (antenna), and satellite reception should be good in the more-open new campground loop.
+TV at campground: Received seven stations over the air (antenna), and satellite reception should be good in the more-open new campground loop.